FireAstrox/SymergyWeb/README.md

    MQTT_PASSWORD=your-mqtt-password
    ```

-3. Build and start the containers:
+3. Build and start the containers [^note]:

    ```bash
    docker-compose -f docker-compose.prod.yml up -d --build
    ```

 4. The application will be available at `https://your-server-ip`

+[^note]: This docker-compose.prod.yml file has not been tested and is not gauranteed to work

 ## MQTT Configuration